target/data-validator/README.md

       # nullCheck - checks if the column is null, counts number of rows with null for this column.
       - type: nullCheck
         column: occupation

+      # stringLengthCheck - checks if the length of the string in the column falls within the specified range, counts number of rows in which the length of the string is outside the specified range.
+            - type: stringLengthCheck
+              column: occupation
+              minValue: 1
+              maxValue: 5
 ```

 ## Working with OOZIE Workflows